Editor Article Writer

 An advantage of using Microsoft Teams is that it allows you to integrate all Office 365 applications in one place.
 You can actually view and work using all the apps in real-time while using Microsoft Teams.

 Disadvantages of Microsoft Teams

 - No Internet Connection; No Microsoft Teams

 One of the limitations of Microsoft Teams is that you need a stable internet connection to make the most of it.
 Team members of your organization who don't have access to a stable internet, due to factors such as being in a remote location, may have to face trouble using Microsoft Teams.
 However, note this would apply to Skype for Business as well.

 - Confusing File Structures

 The file structures in Microsoft Teams can be confusing for some.
-If someone in the team decides to arrange the shared files in chronological order, then the links of the files in the chat may no longer work.
+If someone in the team decides to arrange the shared files in chronological order, then the links to the files in the chat may no longer work.